 If you look at our list below, you'll likely be struck at the variety of shapes and sizes on display.
-Cameras such as the Fujifilm X100V, for example, is a light and portable model which is ideal for street photography, but, it's not wholly versatile.
+Cameras such as the Fujifilm X100V, for example, are light and portable models that are ideal for street photography, if not necessarily versatile.
 By contrast, the full-frame Nikon Z7 II is an ideal choice for hobbyist photographers offering both speedy performance and excellent handling.

-Although it's very hard to pick a best camera, since it depends so much on the user, our choice if we're pushed is the Fujifilm X-T4.
-It's powerful, it's versatile and it's distinctive, three qualities which make it the best hybrid camera currently on the market.
+Although it's very hard to pick an overall best camera, our pick right now is the Fujifilm X-T4.
+It's powerful, versatile and distinctive, three qualities that make it the best hybrid camera for photography and video on the market.
 That's not to say it's definitely for you though, especially if you're already tied into another system with lenses.
 Another great pick is the Sony A7 III for example, which although slightly older offers fantastic value for money.